- What is a Spouse Visa?

 You cannot claim any benefits or public funds such as jobseeker’s allowance while living in the UK with this visa.

-You need to show that you can speak and understand English to the required level in order to be eligible.
+You need to show that you can speak and understand English to the required level in order to meet the English language requirement and be eligible for the Marriage Visa.

 If you are using an IELTS test to prove this, you need a score of 4.0 or above in both areas.
 Once you have completed this test you will receive a certificate from IELTS (or any other provider you use) tat confirms you level in each area tested.
 This should be submitted with your application.